lucastsui/frostpunk-2-strategizer/README.md

 ## Project status
 2025/02/21: I encode the effects of some buildings into an csv file.
 I go through some trial and error to decide that dictionary as the data format to go.
 So far the project comes to a halt as geometic layoff of each district affects their heat demand.
 And I don't have a good way to encode geometric data.
 Defining the dexagonal geometry of the game would be very time consuming.
 I decide to take a break from the project.
 I will have to decide if I have to research in UI desing to come up with a more visal solution or just go full mathematics to define said geometric space without visualization.

 2025/02/24: Search for a way to build a GUI. matplotlib.patches.RegularPolygon is worth further resaerch.

+2025/02/27: Want to plot a hexagon grid like the geometic layout of the game to visualize the copy of game state, but I don't have the knowledge to do it without extensive googling.
+So I will learn that before returning to the project.

 ## Lessons learnt:
 There are many times I am stuck.
 Some issues identified: